 It all worked as long as Hollywood was the choke point of the entertainment business in America.
 For the longest time, that was the case.
 All movies were made in Hollywood and almost all TV shows.
 Some television work was done in New York City, but even that was controlled by the big studios.
 That meant smart men looking to make big money in movies went to Hollywood to make their money.
 They had no choice.
 Even if they wanted to go around the studios, the studio men controlled the distribution networks too.

 The other side of this coin is that technology has broken up the bottleneck that is Hollywood.
-Services like Amazon are greedy for content and they have the money to go around the the gate keepers.
+Services like Amazon are greedy for content and they have the money to go around the gate keepers.
 Hollywood is no match when facing off with the giant tech companies and their control of the internet.
 Then there is the fact that making movies does not require prohibitively expensive video equipment and facilities.
 This guy made a very slick drama in Scotland for £3000.
-It’s as good as anything Hollywood produces.
+It is as good as anything Hollywood produces.

 Then there is the fact that social media is making it easier for these independent content creators to get attention.
-PewDiePie has over 50 million subscribers to his YouTube channel.
+PewDiePie has over fifty million subscribers to his YouTube channel.
 Mike Cernovich has proved that you can gain national attention, despite having no obvious talent, if you figure out how to work social media.
 Donald Trump is in the White House, because he figured out that old media is no longer valuable.
 He spent his time and money on other forms of marketing and won the election as a result.

 The days of Hollywood being a choke point for video entertainment is over.
-The new players in the content business are the services like NetFlix, Amazon and Hulu.
+The new players in the content business are the services like Netflix, Amazon and Hulu.
 They are becoming the new choke points for TV and movies so the smart guys are moving to those rackets.
-They don’t have to be in Los Angeles or even in America.
+They do not have to be in Los Angeles or even in America.
 These services are so desperate for content, they will even go to Iceland for it.
 Like the big record labels of the prior age, Hollywood is on its way to becoming a legacy business.

 As an aside, the foreshadowing of this was the pornography business.
-Twenty years ago porn producers in the San Fernando Valley made big money producing porno films for home video rental.
+Twenty years ago, porn producers in the San Fernando Valley made big money producing porno films for home video rental.
 Bus loads of girls would come to Hollywood to become stars, only to end up in the valley making porn.
 Then, the internet and inexpensive video gear made it possible for anyone to put porn on-line.
-Before long the internet was awash in free porn of every imaginable variety.
+Before long, the internet was awash in free porn of every imaginable variety.
 The porn industry collapsed.

-That’s what is happening with Hollywood.
+That is what is happening with Hollywood.
 The girls are taking over, which means they will be producing content that no one watches, as they burn through the assets of the movies business infrastructure.
 Soon, the oppressed people of color will be accusing the remaining studio men of being insufficiently remorseful about their ancestors owning slaves.
 Unlike colleges and corporations that go through this, the film business has an ample supply of degenerates like Harvey Weinstein.
 This is just getting started.